Interaction with Society

 The Kuraray plants sponsor the “Chemistry Classes for Boys and Girls”, and participate in outside events and sponsored sports tournaments to foster healthy juniors and teenagers by continuously supporting on-going activities.

 Kuraray conducts the “Chemistry Classes for Boys and Girls” program with the goal of enabling elementary school students to experience the fun of chemistry through experimental work.
 In this program, employee volunteers of Kuraray serve as lecturers and assistants in dedicated classrooms in Kuraray plant premises, as well as in elementary schools and public facilities in the areas.
 This program has been sponsored every year since 1992 at Kuraray plants in Japan.
-In fiscal 2018, 442 children and family members participated in fourteen class events.
-Kashima Plant participated in the Kamisu Festa held in Kamisu City.
-Kuraray’s booths were visited by 60 people.
-The Tsurumi Plant had a booth at the Bizen Industrial Festa, and showcased decolorizing experiments.
+In fiscal 2019, 347 children and family members participated in fourteen class events.
+The Tsurumi Plant had a booth at the Bizen Industrial Festa, and showcased experiments with activated carbon.
 We will continue these events and actively participate in events outside the Company.

 |Plant||Class name||Number of classes||Number of participants|

 Various plants of Kuraray are sponsoring sports events from the standpoint of fostering healthy juniors and teenagers.
 Various sports and other events were hosted at the plants of Kuraray.
-Kuraray is offering its baseball parks, gymnasiums and tennis courts to students of nearby schools for the promotion of sports in neighboring areas.
+Kuraray is offering its baseball parks, gymnasiums and tennis courts to neighbors for the promotion of sports in neighboring areas.
 These activities will be continued in the future.

-Aiming at implementing forest conservation work and volunteer cleaning work carried out every year, the Okayama Plant undertakes the “Kuraray Mirai no Mori (Kuraray Forest of Future) Activity,” and the Niigata Plant undertakes the “MIRABAKESSO Forest Creating Activity.”
-All the plants undertake continued volunteer cleaning work.
+Aiming at implementing forest conservation work and volunteer cleaning work carried out every year, the Niigata Plant undertakes the “MIRABAKESSO Forest Creating Activity.”
+Also all the plants undertake continued volunteer cleaning work.
 The Group companies also periodically undertake voluntary environmental work such as cleaning of areas around their plants.

-At each Kuraray plant, employee volunteers engage in forest conservation activities, cleaning parks, roads and mowing gardens in childcare centers in cooperation with local governments and NPOs.
+At each Kuraray plant, employee volunteers engage in cleaning parks, roads and mowing gardens in childcare centers in cooperation with local governments and NPOs.

 Aiming to support and continue the employment of people with intellectual disabilities and to undertake the Kuraray Fureai (Rapport) Fund-Raising Campaign, Kuraray’s Kurashiki, Saijo, Niigata and Kashima Plants operate workshops and donate money raised in the campaign.
 Also, cherry blossom viewing parties were held at the Saijo and Niigata Plants tuned to the cherry blossoming season.
 Residents of nearby social welfare facilities visited the plants and enjoyed viewing cherry blossoms.
 These activities will be continued.